tsujamin/digi-approval/design/design.md

 The process of scoping the project also revealed the following pain points that inform this project:

-+ Approvals have to go through multiple agencies, which often fail to respond in time.
++ Approvals have to go through multiple agencies, which often fail to respond in a timely manner (if at all).
 The proliferation of contacts and lines of communication is difficult to manage.
-+ It is unclear what permits are needed, leading to lots of unnecessary back-and-forth between the department and applicants.
++ It is unclear what permits are needed to organise an event, leading to lots of unnecessary back-and-forth between the department and applicants.
 + Applicants are often unaware how long the process is likely to take, leading to disappointment when permits are not ready in time.
-+ Applicants are often unaware of what the different agencies need, leading to lots of to-ing and fro-ing to sort out the correct details.
++ Applicants are often unaware of the requirements of the different agencies, leading to lots of lengthy, time consuming and ultimately avoidable dialogs between parties.
-+ Applicants are frustrated at how much work has to be done "from scratch" each time.
++ Applicants are frustrated at how much work has to be done "from scratch" each time they organise an event.

 # Objective #